Dolphins add former Detroit Lions and St. Thomas Aquinas quarterback

 The Dolphins added a second developmental quarterback to their roster on Friday night, signing former Detroit Lions quarterback Jake Rudock.

-Rudock, 6-3, has thrown five passes in his three-year NFL carrer, all in 2017, when he served as Matt Stafford’s backup.
-He complrted three of those passes for 24 yards and an interception.
+Rudock, 6-3, has thrown five passes in his three-year NFL career, all in 2017, when he served as Matt Stafford’s backup.
+He completed three of those passes for 24 yards and an interception.

 He then transferred to Michigan in 2015, where he threw 20 touchdowns, nine touchdowns and completed 64 percent and won MVP of the Citrus Bowl in a win against the Gators.